0.0 Bachelorarbeit - Gesamtübersicht

 Lesion studies in macaque monkeys by Ungerleider and Mishkin (1982) set the start in developing the concept of parallel processing streams of the visual system in the brain.
 They described two distinct pathways that both originate in the primary visual cortex (V1): a ventral stream projecting toward inferotemporal cortex, processing objects such as a squirrel or the table.
 This stream is also called the ‘what’-stream and decodes object identity.
 The second, the dorsal stream, projects toward posterior parietal cortex and processes motion and object locations - also called the ‘where’-stream.
 Goodale & Milner (1992) later refined this framework, proposing that the dorsal stream is primarily involved in guiding how to interact with objects - while the ventral stream serves object perception and recognition.
 For our study it is relevant to ask whether the ‘how’/‘where’-stream not only performs visuomotor, but also audiomotor control over downstream modalities.

 Critical for our study is recent work by Bedini and Baldauf (2021), identifying prefrontal hubs that perform top-down control over each stream.
 Based on evidence from functional and structural connectivity, they demonstrated a clear dissociation in functional connectivity: The Frontal Eye Field (FEF) - a core node of the Dorsal Attention Network (DAN)- shows predominant coupling with regions of the dorsal visual ‘where’-stream, while the anterior Inferior Frontal Junction (IFJa) - part of the Frontoparietal Network (FPN) - couples preferentially with the ventral visual ‘what’-stream.
-This connectivity-based division of labor was later supported by resting-state MEG data showing the same dissociation in oscillatory coupling and top-down directionality (Soyuhos, O., & Baldauf, D. (2022)).
-Together, these findings draw a clear picture of functional specialization in prefrontal top-down control.
+This connectivity-based division of labour was later supported by resting-state MEG data showing the same dissociation in oscillatory coupling and top-down directionality (Soyuhos & Baldauf (2023)).
+Together, these findings draw a clear picture of functional specialisation in prefrontal top-down control.

 1.1.2 From Wernicke’s Area to Auditory Dual-Stream Processing